meteosR/GLYCO-2/README.md

                             - Each chain must have a different chain ID <br />

     * ##### How can I glycosylate proteins?
-(MATEO, PLEASE ADD REFERENCE PROPERLY) You can build glycans on your protein with other servers/programs such as CHARMM-GUI Glycan Reader & Modeler (1,2,3,4) or Glycosylator (5) etc. GLYCO 2 does not build glycans.<br /><br />
+(MATEO, PLEASE ADD REFERENCE PROPERLY) You can build glycans on your protein with other servers/programs such as CHARMM-GUI Glycan Reader & Modeler (1,2,3,4) or Glycosylator (5) etc. GLYCO-2 does not build glycans.<br /><br />

        2) Define parameters <br />